 (c) the city roads

-13.“Shivering with cold he hurried to Drury Lane…”.
-Which of the following alternatives explain the reason behind the subhect’s visit to Drury Lane?
-[Hint: Footprints Withoutr Feet]
+13. “Shivering with cold, he hurried to Drury Lane……”.
+Which of the following alternatives explain the reason behind the subject’s visit to Drury Lane?
+[Hint: Footprints Without Feet]

 (a) He wanted to watch a theatre.

-(b) He wated to spend some time at a shop.
+(b) He wanted to spend some time at a shop.

-(c) He wanted to get some food ad chothing.
+(c) He wanted to get some food and clothing.

 (d) He wanted to become invisible.